ale-aparicio/big-3-store-ms4/README.md

 The apparel offered in the website are currently from a variety of providers, and quality controlled by us to ensure both the quality and the pricing of the product has been justified to maximize customer satisfaction.

 #### Figures:
-The figures have been carefully selected and carefully priced based on the materials and amount of detail the figure has aswell as the availablity of each figure.
+The figures have been carefully selected and carefully priced based on the materials and amount of detail the figure has as well as the availability of each figure.

 #### Props:
-The Props available are clear replicas of some of the memorable wear and accesories of the characters showcased in the shows.
+The Props available are clear replicas of some of the memorable wear and accessories of the characters showcased in the shows.
 We attempt to offer the most identical products to the items displayed in the show.

 ### Customer Reviews
-Customer Reviews are important for the overall ecosystem of the business as it provides happy and disatisfied customers a way to express their views on products they have purchased and by doing so giving new customers and us as business owners feedback on popular products aswell as lacking products that might need to me replaced, improved or removed.
+Customer Reviews are important for the overall ecosystem of the business as it provides happy and dissatisfied customers a way to express their views on products they have purchased and by doing so giving new customers and us as business owners feedback on popular products as well as lacking products that might need to be replaced, improved or removed.

 ## Project Scope
 ### User Demographics
-- The primare users of the site will be fans of the featured shows looking for merchandise or memorabilia from shows they watched as kids or have just started watching it's targeted for all ages.
+- The primary users of the site will be fans of the featured shows looking for merchandise or memorabilia from shows they watched as kids or have just started watching it's targeted for all ages.

 - The website is simple, easy to use and easy to navigate that displays the necessary information for the user to be able to find what they're looking for with ease.